-Around 62 million Americans have Medicare, with a little over one-third choosing Medicare Advantage.
+Over 65 million Americans have Medicare, with nearly half choosing Medicare Advantage.

 Medicare is one of the most popular programs ever rolled out in the United States.
 A very large number of people have successfully enrolled in Medicare, and the overall percentage of enrollees is likely to grow as time goes on.
 We’ll run through how Medicare works, from the types of care to eligibility.
 We'll also provide some more details about enrollment numbers.

 Looking at the overall numbers

 Overall, total Medicare enrollment comes to nearly 66 million people.
 This comes to a total of 15 percent of the population of the United States.
 Although most Medicare enrollees are aged 65 or older, there are also a large number of enrollees who can enroll due to a disability or end-stage renal disease (ESRD).

 If you look at the demographics, most of the Medicare Population are retirees.